gilzow/documentation/source/_docs/guides/drupal-8-advanced-page-cache.md

   The `Surrogate-Key-Raw` header tell us all of the Drupal elements that comprise the page.
 Most critically, we see `node:1` and `taxonomy_term:1`.
 This tells us that this page contained renderings of those two entities.

-  The "Age" header tells us the number of seconds that the page has been cached.
+  The `Age` header tells us the number of seconds that the page has been cached.
 If you curl again you should see the age number go up.

   ```
   curl -I http://dev-$TERMINUS_SITE.pantheonsite.io/node/1